 On 17 October 2016, the Chilean and Argentinean governments announced that the tax treaty signed by both countries will enter into force on 1 January 2017.
-The press release can be found here.

 The treaty follows the OECD model and is intended to avoid double taxation on income receive by residents of each contracting state arising from the other contracting state.
 Key aspects of the treaty are outlined below:

 - Business profits: exempt of taxes subject to the beneficiary not having a permanent establishment in the other contracting state.